vmikk/phylonext_manual/docs/installation.md

 It includes tools for building and deploying containerized applications, as well as for managing the lifecycle of containers.

 To install Docker on Windows, you will need to follow these steps:
-- Download the Docker Desktop installer from the Docker website [https://www.docker.com/products/docker-desktop](https://www.docker.com/products/docker-desktop).
+- Download the Docker Desktop installer from the Docker website [https://www.docker.com/products/docker-desktop](https://www.docker.com/products/docker-desktop)
-- Double-click the installer to begin the installation process.
+- Double-click the installer to begin the installation process
 - Follow the prompts to complete the installation.
-This will include accepting the terms of the license agreement and selecting the installation location.
+This will include accepting the terms of the license agreement and selecting the installation location
-- Once the installation is complete, you will need to restart your computer to complete the installation process.
+- Once the installation is complete, you will need to restart your computer to complete the installation process

 For for details see [the Docker Desktop documentation](https://docs.docker.com/desktop/windows/wsl/).